Async Batch Processing Pipelines for Grant Submissions

 Stage 1: Queue Initialization & Task Dispatch

 The execution cycle begins with the hydration of a durable, bounded task queue.
-Each grant submission payload is serialized into an immutable work unit containing a UUID correlation identifier, ISO 8601 submission timestamp, and a SHA-256 payload digest.
-Python’s asyncio event loop manages the dispatch cycle using asyncio.Queue with explicit maxsize constraints to enforce strict backpressure thresholds.
+Each grant submission payload is serialized into an immutable work unit containing a UUID correlation identifier, an ISO 8601 submission timestamp, and a SHA-256 payload digest.
+Python’s asyncio event loop manages the dispatch cycle using asyncio.Queue with an explicit maxsize constraint to enforce a strict backpressure threshold.

 import asyncio